jimken123/soda/versioned_docs/version-v0.18.0/examples/schema-examples.md

 ## Setup

-See the [quick start](../quick-start.md) for more info on how to download and set up Sequence.
+See the [quick start](../quick-start.md) for more info on how to download and set up Phoenix.

 ## Example Schemas